Florida Pedestrian Laws

 - Government Entities – In cases where unsafe road design, malfunctioning traffic signals, or poor maintenance contributed to the accident, a government agency could be responsible.

-- Third Parties – In rare cases, other motorists, bicyclists, or rideshare drivers may play a role in causing the crash.
+- Third Parties – In some cases, other motorists, bicyclists, or rideshare drivers may play a role in causing the crash.

 An experienced Miami pedestrian accident attorney will gather evidence such as police reports, traffic camera footage, and witness testimony to identify all liable parties.

-If you’ve been injured in a pedestrian accident, you may be entitled to significant compensation for both economic and non-economic damages, including:
+If you have been injured in a pedestrian accident, you may be entitled to significant compensation for both economic and non-economic damages, including:

 - Medical Expenses – Emergency care, hospitalization, surgery, rehabilitation, and ongoing medical treatment.